 What’s the ideal end result for your property portfolio strategy?
 Are you looking for a sustainable retirement income?
 Or do you intend to liquidise your investments at some point in the future?
 By keeping your exit strategy in mind at every step, you can help to ensure that you make sensible investment decisions throughout.

 Already on the road to a sustainable portfolio?
-For your next step, read our guide on how to expand your property portfolio.
+For your next step, read our guide on building a property portfolio.

 Remember, this is just a guide.
 For more information on starting a property portfolio, you should seek expert advice.